 Violation Ticket Center

-Something new has quietly crept into place in the court system of British Columbia.
-The Violation Ticket Center opened in May of this year in the Robson Square Courthouse in Vancouver and services the entire province.
+The Violation Ticket Center operates in the Robson Square Courthouse in Vancouver and serves the entire province.
 The Center's only business is to act as a centralized administrative service to support the processing of Provincial Violation Tickets.

 Disputes will continue to be held in the courtroom that has jurisdiction over the location that the Violation Ticket was issued in and payment may be made in the usual manner.
 Finally, the court registry will still be responsible to record the progress of those disputes and receive applications to adjourn a dispute from the police.